Alex-Holzer/Code_Snippets/apply_mapping.md

     return df.withColumn(column_name, F.concat(F.lit(prefix_string), F.col(column_name)))

 from pyspark.sql import DataFrame from typing import Callable, Any

-def prefix_string_to_column(df: DataFrame, column_name: str, prefix_string: str) -> DataFrame:
+def add_prefix_string_to_column(df: DataFrame, column_name: str, prefix_string: str) -> DataFrame:
     """
-    Appends a prefix string to the specified string column in a PySpark DataFrame.
+    Adds a prefix string to the specified string column in a PySpark DataFrame.

     This function validates the input, adds the prefix to the specified column, and returns the modified DataFrame.
 It can be used standalone or as part of